Toutouwai/WebpToJpg/README.md

 # WEBP to JGP

 Converts WEBP images to JPG format on upload.
-This allows the converted image to be used in ProcessWire image fields.
+This allows the converted image to be used in ProcessWire image fields, seeing as WEBP is not supported as a source image format.

 ## Config